bmerry/async-solipsism/README.md

 the server is closed.
 Attempting to connect after closing the server, or to an address that hasn't been registered, will raise a `ConnectionRefusedError`.

+If you don't want the bother of picking non-colliding ports, you can pass a port number of 0, and async-solipsism will bind the first port number above 60000 that is unused.

 ### Integration with pytest-asyncio

 async-solipsism and pytest-asyncio complement each other well: just write a